mongodb/mongo-python-driver/README.rst

 Dependencies
 ============

-The PyMongo distribution is supported and tested on Python 2.x, where x >= 4.
-PyMongo versions <= 1.3 also supported Python 2.3, but that is no longer supported.
-If you need to use Python 2.3 please contact us.
+The PyMongo3 distribution is supported and tested on Python 3.x, where x >= 1.

 Additional dependencies are:

 - (to generate documentation) sphinx_
-- (to auto-discover tests) `nose <http://somethingaboutorange.com/mrl/projects/nose/>`_
+- (to auto-discover tests) `nose <http://bitbucket.org/caseman/nose3-caseman-fix/>`_

 Examples
 ========